SAP/spartacus-docs/_pages/dev/styling-and-page-layout/directionality.md

 }
 ```

+For more information on logical properties, see [CSS Logical Properties and Values](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties) in the MDN Web Docs.

 ## Icons

-Icons require special attention for rtl languages.
-While most icons are universal regardless of the direction, some icons actually must be flipped.
-Those icons that _express an direction_ are typically candidate to be flipped.
-A good example are icons to navigate through a carousel of products.
-As soon as the direction flips, these icons should flip simultaneously.
+Icons require special attention for RTL languages.
+While most icons are universal, regardless of the direction, some icons actually must be flipped.
+Those icons that _express a direction_ would typically require flipping.
+A good example is icons for navigating through a carousel of products.
+As soon as the direction flips, these icons should flip as well.

-A configuration is added to introduce a list of icon types that should be flipped for a certain direction.
-The default configuration takes care of flipping those icons that should be flipped:
+You can provide a list of icon types that should be flipped for a certain direction by using the `flipDirection` configuration.
+The default configuration takes care of flipping those icons that should be flipped, as follows:

 ```typescript
 export const defaultIconConfig: IconConfig = {